Ian Thomas (Belgian musician)

-Ian Thomas Hoelen (born April 30, 1997) is a Belgian singer-songwriter, musician, actor and model currently based in Antwerp.
+Ian Thomas Hoelen (born April 30, 1997) is a Belgian singer-songwriter, musician, and model currently based in Antwerp.

 Career

 2011–13: More Than a Game and Diversity

 Ian Thomas was discovered in 2011 after the video for his Dutch cover version of Justin Bieber's "Baby" was posted by his parents on YouTube and became a viral sensation.
 The video came to the attention of Universal Music who subsequently signed a contract with him and the song was released as a single soon afterwards, reaching number 1 in the Ultratop top 10 Flemish Singles Chart.

 In 2012 Ian was a model for the Danish fashion brand Outfitters Nation.

 In 2013 he participated in the reality series De Grote Sprong (the Flemish version of the popular Celebrity Splash! franchise) and came in second place behind former Miss Belgium contestant Tanja Dexters.